lmc2179/lmc2179.github.io/drafts/pdp.md

 I've met a number of smart, skilled analysts who at this point will throw up their hands and just fit a model that they know is not very good, but has a clear interpretation.
 This is understandable, since an approximate solution is better than no solution - but it's not necessary, as we can produce much better approximations which are still interpretable.

-# An example: ???
+# An example: The relationship between air quality and housing prices

 We'll introduce a short example here which we'll revisit a few times.
 This example involves a straightforward question and small data set, but relationships between variables that are non-linear.

-Research question: Relationship between NOX and housing prices
+Research question: Relationship between NOX and median house prices

 https://scikit-learn.org/stable/datasets/index.html#boston-dataset